havq/prompthub/api/upload.md

         // 3.
 Instantiate the S3 Client for R2
         try {
+            // FIX: Suppress display_errors to prevent warnings (like open_basedir restrictions from AWS SDK)
+            // from corrupting the JSON response. putenv() is disabled on this server. ini_set('display_errors', '0');

             $s3Client = new S3Client([
                 'region' => 'auto',
                 'version' => 'latest',